All active and data components use input datasets. A local disk

 CESMwith these components.
 For all machines, input data is provided

-as part of the release via data from a subversion input data
+as part of the release via data from the CESM subversion input data

 server.
 However, on supported machines (and some non-supported

-machines), data already exists in the default local-disk input data
+machines), data already exists in the default local filesystem input data

 area as specified by $

 Input data is handled by the build process as follows:

 The buildnml scripts in Buildconf/i create listings of required component input datasets in the Buildconf/$component.input_data_list files.